 loyalty conflicts between three or more members of your family now:

 Pick one of these problems.Name the person who

 feels stuck "in the middle" between two or more other family members:

 In this conflict, what does this "middle" person

 What do (you think) each of the other people involved

 here?
+They may need several things.
 Possibilities: love, attention, respect, listening, to feel

 valued, reassurance, safety, strokes, validation, affirmation, information,

 resolve their loyalty conflict?
 Check